Find the answers to frequently asked questions below. We welcome your feedback!

 The OJCUP experience also lays the groundwork for players to continue enjoying Ultimate on competitive leagues when they become adults.

 What if my child can not attend every tournament?

 It negatively affects the team when players miss a game, but we recognize that families have other obligations during the season.

 We ask that families let us know as early as possible if they are not able to attend the tournaments their team has registered for.

 Why are players and parents expected to volunteer?

 The cost of playing in a competitive sports league is much higher when there are staff members.
 The budget for the OJCUP program predominantly covers tournament fees and extra facility rentals.

 Practice fields and all the administration that goes in to running a competitive team are covered through volunteer hours.
 Therefore, it is up to all of us to collaborate on keeping the program running at a minimum cost.
 It’s also a great way to meet people!

-Players are asked to volunteer 8 hours per season.
-Parents are asked to contribute 4 hours, or pay a $120 fee.
+Players are asked to volunteer 8 hours per season which defrays the $120 per player cost to rent fields.
+Parents are asked to contribute 4 hours, or pay a $100 fee.
 (But volunteering is more fun!)

 Why are there so many different organizations?